 “Then sip slow, it’s not vodka.
 It’ll have sugary stuff and that can make for a bad hangover.
 Normally, we have one large, then change to beer, maybe a tequila shot on the side.
 Better head the next day.”

-Two hours later, at seven, they’re at a table with large frozen top shelf margaritas and nibbling on chips and salsa.
+Two hours later they’re at a table with large frozen top shelf margaritas and nibbling on chips and salsa.
 They all get carded, but their license lies the right age.

 Ellen, “Up to you, but I’d skip appetizers.
 When they bring out the entrée, you’ll see why.”